The Case for Owning Your Critical Business Logic

 When a business owns its core systems and rents only commodity infrastructure, several things shift.

-• Your roadmap belongs to you Features get built when your business needs them, not when a product team in another country decides they are a priority.
+Your development priorities answer to your business, not a vendor Features get built when your business needs them, not when a product team in another country decides they are a priority.

-• Your costs become predictable No surprise price increases at renewal.
+Your growth stops triggering per-user cost spikes No surprise price increases at renewal.
 No per-user scaling that punishes growth.
 The system that serves 15 people serves 50 at roughly the same operating cost.

-• Your data belongs to you Reports show what you need to see.
+Your data lives in your database, queryable on your terms Reports show what you need to see.
 Integrations work because you built them to work.
 GDPR requests are straightforward because your data lives in your database.

-• Your business logic is yours The accumulated knowledge of how your business operates, encoded in software that you control, that you can extend, and that no vendor can take away.
+Your operational knowledge is encoded in software you control The accumulated knowledge of how your business operates, encoded in software that you control, that you can extend, and that no vendor can take away.